 Individuality Makes Original Art

-My Art Teaching Philosophy – in a nutshell, to paint with feeling in your own way.
+My Art Teaching Philosophy - in a nutshell, to help you to paint with feeling in your own way.

 I have taught people to fly, to program computers and to manage teams, but none of these comes close to the challenge of teaching people to paint.
 All the previous teaching was for the most part about technical competence.
 A pilot or a computer programmer and to a lesser extent a manager apply technical skills to get the job done.
 Not so in painting; painting is an art after all.